How Often To Water Lawn In Summer

 Kentucky bluegrass is a cool season grass that can tolerate some heat but will suffer if exposed to extreme temperatures for too long without proper maintenance practices in place.
 Watering during hot weather should still only be done when soil is dry, but it may need to occur more frequently than other types of grasses due to its inability to tolerate extreme temperatures for long periods of time without sufficient hydration.
 Fertilization and mowing should also be done regularly, but again at half strength and with blades set high respectively, so as not to scalp or burn the lawn due to intense heat.

-See also What's The Difference In Purified And Distilled Water
+See also What's The Difference Between Sterile Water And Distilled Water

 Zoysia Grass